-Social Media has taken the turn of Slay Queens and Yahoo Boys showing their content on the various platforms that make up the entire social ecosystem in the Nigerian setting.
+Social Media has taken the turn of Slay Queens and Yahoo Boys showing off their content on these various platforms .
+This kind of redefines the Nigerian Social Media ecosystem of late.

 However, while a lot of Nigerians have clouded the social media space with their display of pseudo-wealth and affluence others have gone on to make a name for their brand through these webbed networks that have propelled them to great stardom.

 Olajumoke the bread seller’s story was one of the most phenomenal trends on the Nigerian social space, from Photo-bombing a shoot by TY Bello, to become a global sensation, Olajumoke is an epitome of how social media is potent enough to change your economic class and status in the click of one viral content.

 Also, then ‘three-year-old’ Oluwatobila became a national sensation after he pictures perfectly photo-bombed a wedding shoot.